 The difference is that when you deselect a PPA entry, your system will comment out the repository entry in its ppa_name.list file in /etc/apt/sources.list.d but if you choose the Remove option, it will delete the repository entry from its ppa_name.list file in /etc/apt/sources.list.d directory.

 In both cases, the files ppa_name.list remains in the said directory, even if it is empty.

 It is a subjective question.
 Purists abhor PPA because most of the time PPAs are from third-party developers.
 But at the same time, PPAs are popular in the Debian/Ubuntu world as they provide an easier installation option.

-As far as the security is concerned, it’s less likely that you use a PPA and your Linux system is hacked or injected with malware.
-I don’t recall such an incident ever happened so far.
+As far as security is concerned, it’s less likely that you use a PPA and your Linux system is hacked or injected with malware.
+I don’t recall such an incident ever happening so far.

 Official PPAs can be used without thinking twice.
 Using unofficial PPA is entirely your decision.